Dog Bite Lawyer in Fairfax County

 What Happens if the Dog’s Owner Claims I Caused the Dog to Bite?

 Often, the dog owner or her insurance company will claim a dog bite victim provoked the canine, causing the attack.
 If this occurs in your case, do not panic.
 We can investigate the incident and get to the bottom of what happened.

 However, it is important to note that if you did provoke the dog or otherwise contribute to your injuries, Virginia’s pure contributory negligence laws may keep your from recovering compensation for your injuries.
 This may also apply if the dog bit you while you were trespassing in the owner’s yard.

-We fight to effectively document the dog owner as the liable party in every dog bite case.
+A dog bite lawyer fight to effectively document the dog owner as the liable party in every dog bite case in Fairfax County.
 The insurance company may try to blame you because it does not want to pay out or thinks it can trick you into accepting a much smaller settlement.
 We know how much these cases can be worth, and will protect you from greedy insurance companies.

 What types of damages can I collect in a Fairfax County dog bite claim?

 We can identify and document every possible source of damages for your claim, and request compensation based on the maximum value of your case.
 While damages vary based on the circumstances you endured, some of the most common damages we can collect for our clients include:

 Even the most minor dog bites require medical attention.
 More serious attack injuries require extensive cleaning and careful attention to prevent further complications.
 The risk of infection is high, and scarring is common.
 Bites on the face, neck, arms, and hands often require closure by a plastic surgeon and follow-up care.
 The most serious bites or infections may require amputation or lead to other permanent disabilities.

 A dog bite lawyer in Fairfax County will make sure to request compensation for medical bills, ongoing and future medical care costs, therapy expenses, and any other expenses related to the treatment of your wounds.